VarunPius/ReferenceCheatsheets/systems/Docker/Docker.md

 At this point, we can now access the MySQL container directly from the machine’s port 6603.

 ### Data storage
 There are several ways to store data used by MySQL that run in Docker containers.
-Docker can manage the storage of your database’s data by writing the database files to disk on the host system, using its own internal volume management.
+Docker can manage the storage of your database’s data by writing the database files to disk on the host system, using its own internal volume management (Read about creating volumes above).
 If you run the `inspect` command, look at the `Volumes` directive and you should notice by default MySQL data directory (`/var/lib/mysql`) is mounted into Docker’s internal volume:
 ```
 $ docker inspect test-mysql | grep Volumes
     ...